mzhou02/mzhou02.github.io/_notes/ramsey-theory.md

        style="max-width: 60%; height: auto;">
 </figure>

 But with six vertices, such avoidance is impossible.
-Indeed, select any vertex $$v$$.
-Among the remaining five vertices, by the pigeonhole principle $$v$$ is either adjacent to at least three of them, or non-adjacent to at least three.
+Indeed, select any vertex $v$.
+Among the remaining five vertices, by the pigeonhole principle $v$ is either adjacent to at least three of them, or non-adjacent to at least three.
 Suppose the first case holds.

 <figure style="display: flex; justify-content: center; margin: 0;">
   <img src="/assets/img/ramsey_notes/r33_1.png"